 Dr Szetu had long recognised the importance of training Pacific eye health workers to deliver eye care in their own communities and has always advocated strongly for formalising ophthalmic training, both of doctors and nurses in the Pacific.
 He realised that more of both cadres were badly needed to cater for the particular needs of the small but scattered populations across the islands.
 He has an impressive track record in designing and implementing training courses for eye care nurses and supervising registrars in the Pacific.
 His successful programmes in training and clinical service in Vanuatu and the Solomon Islands are held in high regard throughout the Pacific eye health sector.

 The growth of the Pacific Eye Institute reflects the respect that Dr Szetu commands amongst his colleagues from the Pacific Islands, New Zealand and Australia.
 He has been able to inspire others to provide increasingly high-quality eye health care and leadership for their own communities.
 Dr Szetu is highly respected by the global eye health community and has inspired others to join the fight against avoidable blindness.

-Dr Telaite Biu is the Director of the Pacific Eye Institute in Fiji, and lead ophthalmologist for the Pacific Eye Institute and Pacific-wide diabetes eye programme.
-Diabetes is the third most common cause of visual impairment in Fiji, and Dr Biu and her team provide diabetes eye screening and treatment in central Fiji, and train eye care professionals from around the Pacific in diabetes eye care.
+Dr Telaite Biu is the lead ophthalmologist for diabetes eye care.
+Diabetes is the third most common cause of visual impairment in Fiji, and Dr Biu and her team provide diabetes eye screening and treatment in central Fiji and train eye care professionals from around the Pacific in diabetes eye care.